architecture-first/boa-showcase/docs/programming/Special-Features.md

                   name: boa-env
                   key: OVERRIDE_TOKEN
 ```
-This snippet shows the original configuraton of the Merchant.
+This snippet shows the original configuration of the Merchant.
 Notice the JOIN_TOKEN and OVERRIDE_TOKEN configured for the pod.